Amey-Thakur/SOFTWARE-ENGINEERING-AND-SOFTWARE-ENGINEERING-LAB/README.md

 - **Knowledge Preservation**: To maintain organized access to comprehensive study materials beyond the classroom.
 - **Continuous Learning**: To support lifelong learning by enabling easy revisitation of fundamental software engineering concepts.
-- **Academic Documentation**: To authentically document my learning journey through SE and SE Lab.
+- **Academic Documentation**: To authentically document my learning journey through Software Engineering and Software Engineering Laboratory.
 - **Community Contribution**: To share these resources with students and learners who may benefit from them.

 All materials in this repository were gathered, organized, and documented by me during my undergraduate studies (2018-2022) as part of my coursework and exam preparation.